mlte-team/a2it/framework/1_SDMT.md

 - Rationale: Depending on the system purpose, it may be critical for the system to be explainable and understandable.
 - Implementation: Options include, among others: intrinsic interpretability in which a model is self explanatory, and post-hoc interpretability where another model is created to explain outputs from the first ([Du et al. 2019](https://arxiv.org/pdf/1808.00033.pdf)).
 For more resources on interpretability, see the [fairness & interpretability section](appendix/appendix_SDMT_s2.md) of the [appendix](appendix/appendix_index.md).

-**Stability**
-TODO(Kate): Write/develop this property
-- Objective: Ensure that the system continues to address the problem in the future even if there is "concept drift".
-- Metric:
-- Rationale:
-- Implementation:

 ### Robustness

 **Robustness to Naturally Occurring Data Challenges**